Not Knowing as an Ally

 There was a time when “not knowing” would send me into a panic.
 I’d spin like a top, looking for certainty, calling people, reaching for reassurance.
 But lately, I’ve been learning to stand still in the swirl—to let not knowing walk beside me.

 I felt overwhelmed yesterday by the riots in Los Angeles.
-At the same time, I was driving my daughter and son-in-law to San Francisco for her immigration appointment.
+At the same time, I was driving my daughter-in-law and son to San Francisco for her immigration appointment.

 Four years ago, during the COVID-19 pandemic, they were married over Zoom in my home.
 I’ve watched them build a beautiful life together—find work, adopt a dog, create a home.
 As we drove, I could feel my fear rising.
 I didn’t know what was going to happen in her interview.

 Not knowing is wild, magical, and expansive—until it isn’t.
 And yesterday, it wasn’t.
-When someone you love is facing the possibility of deportation, not knowing is not romantic.
+When someone I love could be deported, not knowing is not romantic.
 It’s raw.

 But I didn’t act out of that fear.
 I was present with it.
 Like a parent with a small child, I stood with my fear and held its hand.